-The GMAT exam requires only minimal computer skills.
+The GMAT exam requires only basic computer skills.
 You will type your AWA essay on the computer keyboard using standard word-processing keystrokes.
-In the Integrated Reasoning and multiple-choice sections, you select your responses using either your computer mouse or the keyboard.
+In the Integrated Reasoning and multiple-choice sections, you will select your responses using either your computer mouse or the keyboard.
 The Integrated Reasoning section includes basic computer navigation and functions, such as clicking on tabs and using drop-down menus to sort tables and select answers.
+You will also have access to an on-screen calculator in the Integrated Reasoning section (calculator is not available in any other section of the exam).